cyberuna/AI-Starter-Kit-OnFHIR/Chapter6-PowerBI/ReadMe.md

 ```

 * Use Power Query to parse the json and prepare the data
-* Analyze and visualize using PowerBI
+* Analyze and visualize using Power BI

 ***